Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fir-TDM.rst

 Buffer synchronization requirements introduce a fixed overhead when a kernel is triggered.
 Therefore, to maximize throughput, the input buffer size should be set to the maximum that the system will allow.

-.. note:: To achieve maximum performance, the producer and consumer kernels should be placed in adjacent AIE tiles, so the window buffers can be accessed without a requirement for a MM2S/S2MM direct memory access (DMA) stream conversions.
+.. note:: To achieve maximum performance, the producer and consumer kernels should be placed in adjacent AI Engine tiles, so the window buffers can be accessed without a requirement for a MM2S/S2MM direct memory access (DMA) stream conversions.

 Multiple Frames
 ^^^^^^^^^^^^^^^